 There isn’t a catch, just enjoy it for what it is and don’t worry – it’s just good old fashioned wholesome fun.
 The event is run by volunteers, paid for by SPONSORS, and we’ve worked hard to keep it free from commercial influences.

-The Community Games is all about getting involved.
+The Sutton Games is all about getting involved.
 The event is designed to let people – children and adults alike – have a go at loads of different sports and activities.
 So don’t come to just observe, come down to give it a go for yourself!
 And if you’re a parent bringing your kids, why not have a go too?
 You never know what might come of it…

 No, not at all.
 We’re aiming to cater for everyone, from the very young to the very old (but young at heart!).
 There’s plenty to do and there’s no set formula to each activity so many can be adopted to suit the individual wanting to give it a try.

 If you are driving, the main Wyndley car park will be open as usual.
 Alternatively, there is parking around the Town Gate area and you can walk through to Wyndley via the path by the Visitors Centre.
 Please do remember it’s likely to be busy so be patient and, most importantly, please park respectfully.